vendethiel/dotty/docs/blog/_posts/2016-12-05-implicit-function-types.md

 compiler-generated names, so the programmer cannot enforce the proper naming scheme to avoid all ambiguities.
-We fix the problem by introducing a new disambiguation rule which makes nested occurrences of an implicit take precenence over outer one.
-This rule, which applies to all implicit parameters and implicit locals is conceptually analogous to the rule that prefers implicits defined in companion objects of subclasses over those defined in companion objects of superclasss.
+We fix the problem by introducing a new disambiguation rule which makes nested occurrences of an implicit take precedence over outer ones.
+This rule, which applies to all implicit parameters and implicit locals, is conceptually analogous to the rule that prefers implicits defined in companion objects of subclasses over those defined in companion objects of superclasss.
 With that new disambiguation rule the example code above